 Stone cold bluffs are also referred to as total bluffs, and this is relevant when you don’t see your cards adding any value during any stage of that round.

-Bluffing with this strategy is very risky and can let the cat out of the bag if you get caught early enough.
-Skillful players usually try this strategy to gauge their influence over the table and are pretty convincing in pulling it off.
+Bluffing with this strategy is risky and can let the cat out of the bag if caught early enough.
+Skilful players usually try this strategy to gauge their influence over the table and are pretty convincing in pulling it off.

-An aggressive streak is required to force your opponents into submission, and you need to appear confident that your cards will win that round.
+An aggressive streak is required to force your opponents into submission, and you must appear confident that your cards will win that round.
 Overreacting and showing off may signal that you are lying, so it is essential to remain calm and focused.

 By folding your hand, you can have a decent chance of a bluff without others at the table detecting it.
 Bluffing on every hand will not work either, as players with stronger hands will quickly be onto your tricks.